Legal name change

 Notes

-• If you were born in another state, you will need to obtain a certified copy of your birth certificate from the state where you were born.
-This can be done online through VitalChek.
+If you were not born in Rhode Island, you will need to obtain a certified copy of your birth certificate from the state where you were born.
+This can be done online through VitalChek for many states.
 You may also request one from the vital records office of the state or territory where you were born—a list maintained by National Center for Health Statistics can be found here.
+We recommend that you indicate you are seeking your birth certificate for “legal purposes,” if asked why you need the record.

 Obtain a background check report